-From uncovering solutions to yield-robbing pests and diseases to building demand for soybeans, the New Jersey Soybean Board and the soybean checkoff work to increase the profitability of soybean production in the Garden State.
+From uncovering solutions to yield-robbing pests and diseases to building demand for soybeans, the New Jersey Soybean Board and the soy checkoff work to increase the profitability of soybean production in the Garden State.

-The soybean checkoff works through several channels to build a strong future for the soybean industry.
+The soy checkoff works through several channels to build a strong future for the soybean industry.
 Learn about how the New Jersey Board leverages state checkoff funding to maximize its investments.
 The menu above provides information about the checkoff, checkoff-funded programs and resources for soybean farmers.

 What is a soybean?

 Each year, U.S. farmers grow more than 70 million acres of soybeans, which provide an important source of food, feed and fuel for the world.
 Soybeans are smooth, round beans similar to the size of peas.
 Soybeans are planted each spring, and they grow in pods on bushy, green plants.
 In the fall, the soybeans dry out, turn brown and are harvested.
 After harvest, the beans are crushed to separate the soy protein from the soybean oil.
 Soy protein is used in food products and to feed animals.
 Soybean oil is either sold as vegetable oil or it can be used in industrial products, like biodiesel, plastics or solvents.

 Success for soybean farmers in today's market takes more than just a good harvest.
 Increasing demand for soybeans is an essential part of the equation.
 The soy checkoff helps facilitate market growth and creation by funding and directing marketing, research and commercialization programs.
 By building demand both at home and abroad, the soy checkoff helps ensure a strong and profitable future for U.S. soybean farmers.